-Attainment of all FAA certifications is not a requirement for graduation, since they cannot be fully accomplished until after the student has completed the approved subject areas; however, it is school policy that all AMT students pass the FAA oral, practical, and written examinations for General and Powerplant (or General and Airframe, as applicable in alternate course scheduling arrangements) prior to advancing to their final semester of study.
-The Director of Campus Operations may grant an extension to the deadline for completion of these exams, but the extension may not exceed 14 calendar days following the term end date.
+Attainment of all FAA certifications is not a requirement for graduation, since they cannot be fully accomplished until after the student has completed the approved subject areas; however, it is school policy that all AMT students pass the FAA written examinations for General and Powerplant (or General and Airframe, as applicable in alternate course scheduling arrangements) prior to advancing to their final semester of study.
+FAA oral and practical examinations for General and Powerplant (or General and Airframe as applicable in alternate course scheduling arrangements) must be successfully completed on each student's individually assigned and scheduled date during the final semester of study.
+Test date assignments are coordinated by PIA staff and based upon FAA Examiner availability.
+Students who do not appear on their assigned testing date(s), or who do not successfully complete the required testing by the required date(s) will be ineligible to complete the term and will be subject to an administrative hearing to discuss options for continued enrollment.
+The Director of Campus Operations may grant an extension to the deadline for completion of FAA written exams, but the extension may not exceed 14 calendar days following the term end date.